liftoff-sr/CIPster/README.md

 CIPster is a C++ port of C based OpENer with additional features.
 C++ is a higher level language than C so many things are made easier.
 Much credit goes to original authors of OpENer.
-Since that code was assigned to Rockwell Automation as a copyright holder, then this code has portions copyright to Rockwell as well, with additional contributions owned by their respective contributors.
+Since that code was assigned to Rockwell Automation as a copyright holder, then this code has original portions copyright to Rockwell as well, with additional contributions owned by their respective contributors.